 More Free University Courses

-These courses, encompassing both the arts and sciences/STEM, are open to everyone.
+These courses, encompassing both the arts and sciences/STEM, are freely open to everyone.

 - See all available free Open Yale Courses, in a wide range of subjects – complete video lectures and transcripts, learn at your own pace, no grading or course credit.